 While it’s easy to assume that plant-based analogs are just for younger, more-veggie focused diners, the facts say otherwise.
 Alternative proteins are made for people of all ages.
 See for yourself who’s craving what:

-Boomers and seniors are experimenting
+Seniors are experimenting

 Millennial meat matters